mosra/m.css/doc/plugins/math-and-code.rst

     of the source file.

 For inline code highlighting, use :rst:`:code:` interpreted text role.
-To specify which language should be highlighted, derive a custom role from it:
+To specify which language should be highlighted, derive a custom role from it.
+Like with the :rst:`.. code::` directive it's possible to supply CSS classes via the :rst:`:class:` option, and if you omit the :rst:`:language:` option you get a plain inline code without any highlighting but :rst:`:class:` still applied, and the :css:`.m-code` CSS class added as well.

 .. code-figure::